Guide to Work, Study, Travel and Living Abroad

 Tips for the Course Selection Period

 • Teamwork.
-In my new university, students registered for courses on the first day of class.
+In my new university, students register for courses on the first day of class.
 Oh, the chaos that ensued, especially when I realized that the next class started in less than an hour in another classroom — on another campus — across the city.
-In an effort to decrease first day angst, sign up with your friends.
-Your friends are adjusting, adapting, and learning as you are and they are your best support network.
-Having a map of the campus is key, and working together helps make the first day less overwhelming.
+To decrease first-day angst, sign up with your friends.
+Your friends are adjusting, adapting, and learning as you are, and they are your best support network.
+Having a map of the campus is critical, and working together helps make the first day less overwhelming.

 • Ask for help when needed.
+Ask for help when needed.
 While friends are helpful, their knowledge is sometimes limited.
 It helps to know when to call in the professionals.
 Professors, TAs, and school administrators are there to help on the first day.
 If you are overwhelmed, ask for help to find the locations and where to sign up for each course.
-Remember that many students are going through the same process and you are never alone in the experience.
+Remember that many students are going through the same process, and you are never alone in the experience.

 • Pick ONE risky class.
 There are always limited spots for courses.
 Popular courses fill up quickly, so it helps to register early.
 When picking classes abroad, sometimes it helps to step out of your comfort zone.
 Pick a class that seems risky and piques your interest.
 Choosing a film class abroad was an excellent idea for me.
-I knew that back at Tufts I would not have found a course on the cinematography of Santiago.
-The course required me to walk around the city and learn street names, visit museums, and see historical artifacts.
+I knew that back at Tufts, I would have needed help finding a course on Santiago's cinematography.
+The course required me to walk around the city, learn street names, visit museums, and see historical artifacts.
 You may only study abroad as an undergrad once, so try to make the most of it!

 Tips for the Course Post-Selection Period

 • Attend class.
-Attending class is not required in many cases but you risk losing more than tuition money by not attending.
-In Santiago, all classes include group projects as part of cultural tendency for sharing perspectives and communal learning.
+Attending is often optional, but you risk losing more than tuition money by not attending.
+In Santiago, all classes include group projects as part of the cultural tendency for sharing perspectives and communal learning.
 Having loved working independently in the past, I learned just how much I was missing by working on assignments alone.
-My first few weeks of working in groups, I made more grammatical mistakes than I care to recall.
-But that turned out to be the best way to meet Chilean students, by laughing over my mistakes.
+During my first few weeks of working in groups, I made more grammatical mistakes than I care to recall.
+But that was the best way to meet Chilean students: laughing over my mistakes.

-• Adjust to a new system.
+• Adapt to a new system.
 From academic calendars and grading policies to workload and group projects, adjusting to a new system takes time.
-Be patient with yourself as there is no standard way to adjust to a different life.
-Professors understand that exchange students might need more help in the beginning and are ready to assist.
+Be patient with yourself; there is no standard way to adapt to a different life.
+Professors understand that exchange students might need more help initially and are ready to assist.

 • Schedule free/off time.
-Taking time off in the weekends to recharge and experience a change of scenery is an excellent way to come back focused every week.
+Taking time off on the weekends to recharge and experience a change of scenery is an excellent way to return focused every week.
 There is so much to learn outside of the four walls of a classroom.
-Scheduling time outside of class is also a great way to immerse yourself in the culture and learn from local students.
-Students usually love to interact with people who visit their country and the new perspectives offered.
+Scheduling time outside class is also a great way to immerse yourself in the culture and learn from local students.
+Students usually love interacting with people visiting their country and the new perspectives offered.

-The author in a pottery class Pomaire, Chile
+The author smiling during her pottery class Pomaire, Chile.

 The author in a pottery class Pomaire, Chile one weekend.

 I wish I had been more prepared for many aspects of Chilean culture.
-I was not ready for the meltdown I would experience the first day of classes, fearing that I would not be able to graduate on time.
-I had the resources available but failed to use them as effectively as needed.
-I could have reached out to my program director more often and relied on my professors to help with course work.
+I was not ready for the meltdown I would experience on the first day of classes, fearing that I would not be able to graduate on time.
+I had the resources available but could have used them more effectively.
+I could have contacted my program director more often and relied on my professors to help with coursework.
 However, for far too long, I was afraid that I would appear too needy.
-I often felt that I was representing more than myself, as though I must disprove every misguided notion about America.
+I constantly felt I represented more than myself, as though I must disprove every misguided notion about America.
 Looking back, I realized that I could only represent myself.
 Eventually, I did reach out to professors when I needed help, and I appreciated how informative and helpful they would have been had I done so earlier.

-Driving up the Cordillera to go skiing in the Andes.
+Driving up the Cordillera hills to go skiing in the Andes.

-One aspect of the culture of Santiago that I wish I were more prepared for is the machismo.
+One aspect of Santiago's culture that I wish I had anticipated is the machismo.
 Aggressive masculine pride became apparent within a few weeks.
 I felt uncomfortable walking down the street while being verbally harassed.
-I immediately reached out to my director and she helped me understand the history of the machismo culture of Chile.
-In my six months in Chile, I became accustomed to the food, the music, the chilenismo, and even being pushed into trains, but I refused to give into the machismo.
-Over time, I learned to deal with the machismo, in my own way, and soon felt more comfortable.
+I immediately reached out to my director, who helped me understand machismo's history in Chilean culture.
+In my six months in Chile, I became accustomed to the food, the music, the chilenismo, and even being pushed into trains.
+Yet, I refused to give in to the machismo.
+Over time, I learned to deal with the need of some men to prove their masculinity in my own way and soon felt more comfortable.
 I had a right to walk, run, get on trains, and breathe.
 I know that I cannot change a culture in six months — and that was never my goal.
 However, without intending to, I am becoming a better leader by learning to ignore the part of a culture that makes me uncomfortable.

-In retrospect, my best advice for studying abroad is not to be afraid to make mistakes.
-By making mistakes, you learn.
-Being in a new country, speaking a new language, interacting with new people, and adapting to a new culture are all different aspects of your life abroad.
-Your stay in a new land is not the time to get everything right; you should expect to make mistakes, laugh, and grow.
+My advice when studying abroad is not to be afraid to make mistakes.
+As it is frequently stated, by making mistakes, you learn.
+Being in a new country, speaking a new language, interacting with new people, and adapting to a new culture are different aspects of your life abroad.
+Your stay in a new land is not the right time to get everything right; you should expect to make mistakes, laugh, and grow.
 I have visited many countries, but my six months in Chile will always hold a special place in my heart because I learned to grow.
 Adapting to a new culture as your own is both enthralling and terrifying, like jumping out of a plane.
-It’s chaotic, scary, and exciting simultaneously.
+It's chaotic, scary, and exciting simultaneously.

-Perhaps, I had just enough in me to go abroad my senior year.
+Perhaps I had just enough in me to go abroad my senior year.
 Enough courage to try street food, get sick, and eat it again.
-Enough patience to make horrible grammatical mistakes my first month abroad, and still allow myself some slack.
-Enough self-control to run between two campuses to sign up courses.
-Most importantly, maybe I was just crazy enough that I would do it all over again.
+Enough patience to make horrible grammatical mistakes my first month abroad and still allow myself some slack.
+Enough self-control to run between two campuses to sign up for courses.
+Most importantly, maybe I was just crazy enough to do it all over again.
 Being a first-generation college student in my family, I know I traveled more than others to get to Santiago.
-The most important aspect of travel that I have learned is that I will always have a million excuses for not getting on a plane, but I will always have just enough in me to do it anyway.
+The most important aspect of travel I have learned is that I will always have a million excuses for not getting on a plane.
+Still, I will always have just enough courage to do it anyway.

 CIEE Study Abroad in Santiago Chile